‘Never Rarely Sometimes Always’ is a quietly devastating drama about the lives of young women in America - The Boston Globe

 Advertisement

-(A theatrical release for this Sundance special jury prizewinner has been canceled because of the coronavirus; instead Focus Features is making “Never Rarely Sometimes Always” available on participating on-demand services for $19.99.)
+(A theatrical release for this Sundance special jury prizewinner has been canceled due to because of the coronavirus; instead Focus Features is making “Never Rarely Sometimes Always” available on participating on-demand services for $19.99.)

 The early scenes, including a sequence at Autumn and Skylar’s supermarket checkout job, draw a portrait of a ground-down Middle America where the men believe they’re hot stuff and the women are just exhausted.
 Hittman is attuned to the micro-predations of a teenage girl’s daily life, even as Skylar and Autumn tune them out — the grabby shift supervisor, the beer-buying customer in his 50s who invites them to “party.”
 The camera hovers in close to the girls’ faces as they express nothing, reveal nothing.
 They’re used to this.